 You could add the following example code in the condition code block of the second sub-flow:

-If the sendSms field in the record is true, then the flow will process the HTTP SMS service object in the flow.
+If the sendSms field in the record is true, then the HTTP SMS service sub-flow will be run.

 There are no extra options for this step.